NaimAyat/UCLA_CS118/Lecture3.md

         * Ex.
 End devices are assigned a different IP each time they access Google search
       * Do not communicate directly with eachother
   * Peer-to-peer
+    * No always-on server
+    * Arbitrary end systems directly communicate
+    * Peers are intermittently connected and change IP addresses
+    * Highly scalable but difficult to manage
   * Hybrid of client-server and P2P